Receive monthly newsletters loaded with expertly curated articles, tips, and more

 In 2019, remote work accounted for a small percentage of working U.S. Americans.
-A 2020 remote work survey conducted by Clutch has now revealed that nearly 66% of Americans work from home at least once a week.
+Just a year later, a 2020 remote work survey revealed that nearly 66% of Americans work from home at least once a week.

-To ensure your sales team is on the right path, we’ll be diving into:
+To ensure your sales team is on the right path, and your reps are optimizing the sales process, we’ll be diving into:

 When determining which metrics to track, it’s essential to evaluate the top KPIs for sales that most align with the outcomes you’re aiming to achieve.
 Focusing on the wrong metrics can misguide your sales team and set everyone up for failure.

-While individual and team quotas are intrinsically connected to the sales process, look beyond the numbers when it comes to prospects.
+While individual and team quotas are intrinsically connected to the sales process, looking beyond the numbers is essential to nurturing prospects.
 Put yourself in their shoes.
-A deeper emotional connection is necessary to sway today’s tech-savvy decision-makers.
+A deeper emotional connection is necessary to sway today’s tech-savvy decision-makers, after all.

-This is an invaluable empathy-metric considering Salesforce’s third-annual State of Sales report revealed 78% of business buyers look for salespeople who act as trusted advisors.
-The way sales reps connect with a prospect is a good indicator of the outcome you’ll see down the pipeline.
+This is invaluable empathy-metric was reviewed in Salesforce’s third-annual State of Sales report, which revealed 78% of business buyers look for salespeople who act as trusted advisors.
+The way a sales rep connects with a prospect is a good indicator of the outcome you’ll see down the pipeline.

 Gong is another great tool for recording sales conversations, then tracking effectiveness via meta data extracted from the call.

-By measuring the length of your sales cycle, you can forecast won deals based on the number of leads in your pipeline during a specific time.
+By measuring the length of your sales cycle, you can forecast won deals based on the number of qualified leads in your sales pipeline during a specific time.

-To get your average sales cycle length within your specified time frame:
+To get your average sales cycle length within your specified time frame, use the following equation:

 Sales Cycle Length = Length of all Deals by the Day / Total Number of Deals